SAP/odfuzz/README.md

 Every line, except the first line, starts with a tab or set of tabs and should be properly aligned.
 At the moment, only entity, property and global function restrictions are implemented.

 #### Known bugs
+While inserting a document to mongoDB, the **pymongo.errors.DocumentTooLarge** exception is sometimes raised.